-Initiated in 2009, Cultural Pluralism in the Arts Movement Ontario (CPAMO) is a movement of Aboriginal and ethno-racial artists engaged in empowering the arts communities of Ontario.
-CPAMO seeks to open opportunities for Aboriginal and ethno-racial professionals and organizations to build capacity through access and working relationships with cultural institutions across Ontario that will result in constructive relationships with Aboriginal and ethno-racial professionals and organizations.
+Initiated in 2009, Cultural Pluralism in the Arts Movement Ontario (CPAMO) is a movement of Indigenous and racialized artists engaged in empowering the arts communities of Ontario.
+CPAMO seeks to open opportunities for Indigenous and racialized professionals and organizations to build capacity through access and working relationships with cultural institutions across Ontario that will result in constructive relationships with Indigenous and racialized professionals and organizations.

 Through its initiatives, CPAMO has identified several challenges that are impacting the broader goal of equity and pluralism in the arts.
 CPAMO has convened numerous workshops, Town Halls, conducted research and issued reports on these matters.
 Several of these can be viewed on this website which has documented these sessions, many of which have been conducted with CPAMO members as workshop resources and performers.
 CPAMO has also included art services organizations and major funders in the planning and implementation of these activities.

-CPAMO is supported bv Aboriginal and ethno-racial artists who are involved in theatre, music, dance and literary arts.
+CPAMO is supported by Indigenous and racialized artists who are involved in theatre, music, dance and literary arts.
 These artists are members of CPAMO’s Roundtable and include representatives of Sampradaya Dance, Native Earth Performing Arts, Diaspora Dialogues, Nathaniel Dett Chorale, Little Pear Garden Collective, Centre for Indigenous Theatre, Sparrow in the Room, b-current, why not theatre, urban arts and backforward collective, Culture Days, Canada Council Stand Firm members, Obsidian Theatre, the Collective of Black Artists, CanAsian Dance and others.
 A full list of these members is at the end of this web page.

-With the involvement of artists from these organizations, CPAMO is working with several arts organizations to build relationships, capacities, cultural competencies and understanding of pluralism in the arts so that these organizations engage from Aboriginal and ethno-racial artists and, thereby, enable audiences across Ontario to access artistic expressions from diverse communities on a regular basis.
+With the involvement of artists from these organizations, CPAMO is working with several arts organizations to build relationships, capacities, cultural competencies and understanding of pluralism in the arts so that these organizations engage from Indigenous and racialized artists and, thereby, enable audiences across Ontario to access artistic expressions from diverse communities on a regular basis.

 Several CPAMO members are experiencing challenges in terms of their access to resources.
 With limited opportunities for increased grants support, a granting structure that does not fully support capacity building and few resources to dedicate to fundraising, marketing, administration and lack of time for skills development, grant writing and networking it seems imperative that CPAMO undertake a collective effort with and on behalf of its members to create working and risk capital for these artists funds and to dedicate professional support to enable its members to enhance their administrative/organizational capacities and governance including accessing capable volunteers and board members who are dedicated and have a passion for the arts.
 New models for governance and collaboration may be needed to achieve results.